feathersjs-ecosystem/feathers-swagger/README.md

 - `modelName` (*optional*) - Override modelName that is parsed from path
 - `definition`(also `schema` for openapi v3) (*optional*) - Swagger definition of the model of the service, will be merged into global definitions (with all additional generated definitions)
 - `definitions`(also `schemas` for openapi v3) (*optional*) - Swagger definitions that will merged in the global definitions
-- `securities` (*optional*) - Array of operation names that are secured by global security definition
+- `securities` (*optional*) - Array of operation names that are secured by global security definition, use `__all` to enable security for all operations of the service
 - `find`|`get`|`create`|`update`|`patch`|`remove`|`__all` (*optional*) - Custom (parts of the) specification for a method, can alternatively be set as doc property of the method.
 [Support path keys to update specific nested structures](#path-support-to-update-nested-structures).
 To disable the generation set to false.
 - `refs` (*optional*) - Change the refs that are used for different operations: findResponse, getResponse, createRequest, createResponse, updateRequest, updateResponse, patchRequest, patchResponse, removeResponse